Latvian National Museum of Art: History

 The sculptural groups were created by August Volz, while the paintings were done by Vilhelms Purvītis and G. Rozens.
 The interior decoration features Art Nouveau elements.
 Ludwig Kerkovius, who served as the Mayor of Riga from 1890 to 1901, played a significant role in the museum's construction.

-It is located next to the Art Academy of Latvia.
-It was the first building in the Baltics to be built for the purposes of a museum.
+The museum is next to the Art Academy of Latvia.
+It was the first purpose-built museum building in the Baltic states.

-Between 2010 and 2015, the museum underwent a reconstruction, during which the total size of the building was doubled.
+In 2010 the Riga City Council approved the reconstruction and expansion of the main building.
+The project restored the historic structure and added a two-level underground block containing exhibition halls, collection storage, conservation rooms and technical spaces.
+The museum reopened on 4 May 2016 with a new permanent display of Latvian art.
+The reconstruction received the Grand Prize of the 2016 Latvian Architecture Award.

-In 2025, the Golden Globe and Academy Award for the 2024 animated film Flow, were placed on display at the museum.
+In 2025, the Golden Globe and Academy Award for the 2024 animated film Flow were placed on display at the museum.

+Sites and collections

+The Latvian National Museum of Art comprises six sites in Riga: